Table Of Contents

 - Age in a stage before moving to the next stage

-- Total age in all stages leading to an exit
+- Total generation in all steps leading to an exit

-- Time that passes from an action (i.e. Call to Action) to a reaction (i.e. sales inquiry) or a sequence of events (i.e. signup, purchase, etc.)
+- The time that passes from an action (i.e., Call to Action) to a reaction (i.e., sales inquiry) or a sequence of events (i.e., signup, purchase, etc.)

 Why is Funnel Velocity Important?

-Learning how to calculate and analyze your sales velocity allows you to identify critical areas in your marketing and messaging to improve revenue.
+Learning to calculate and analyze your sales velocity allows you to identify critical areas in your marketing and message to improve revenue.

 Some questions to ask yourself when determining your velocity are: